temporalio/documentation/blog/2022-05-13-caching-api-requests-with-long-lived-workflows.md

 }
 ```

-Note that there is one key detail that this Workflow is missing: a [Continue As New](https://docs.temporal.io/docs/concepts/what-is-continue-as-new).
+This Workflow is missing one key detail: a [Continue-As-New](https://docs.temporal.io/docs/concepts/what-is-continue-as-new).
 There's more about that later in this blog post.

 ## Storing Historical Data